Rearranged Stochastic Heat Equation: Preliminary Material

-As for constants that are used in the various inequalities, they are usually written in the form $c_{a,b}$ or $C_{a,b}$, where the subscripts are quantities on which the current constant depends, and are implicitly allowed to vary from line to line (as long as they just depend on the same quantities $a$ and $b$).
+As for constants that are used in the various inequalities, they are usually written in the form $c_{a,b}$ or $C_{a,b}$, where the subscripts are quantities on which the current constant depends, and are implicitly allowed to vary from line to line.